xyyuii/HAMC/README.md

 ## Description
 Using Google’s Machine Learning/AI Library, MediaPipe, the user can control playback using hand gestures captured from their camera or webcam.
+Currently, an executable of this program is not ready yet, but if you download the source, you can run it as long as you have the required libraries this script uses.

 ## Features
 ### Volume Control